fhur/fhur.github.io/_posts/2015-06-12-writing-a-template-language-with-clojure.markdown

 # Step 1: Lexical Analysis

-As mentioned earlier, the lexical analysis step turns a template string into a list of tokens.
-The main purpose of this step is to implement the `tokenize` function which given a string as input outputs a list of tokens.
-Let's see what this means with an example and then I will show you how to implement the `tokenize` function.
+The main purpose of the *lexical analysis* step is to implement the `tokenize` function which takes a template as input and converts it into a list of tokens.
+A token is a very simple data structure (usually a tuple) that splits the template into meaningful lexical elements.
+A typical programming language will have string tokens, reserved keyword tokens, number tokens, etc.

+Let's see with an example how the `tokenize` function works.

 Example 1: tokenizing a simple template
 {% highlight clojure %}